-Last week’s post got the weight loss ball rolling with advice on how to lose weight by making your weight loss plan a part of your lifestyle.
-Studies show the most effective weight loss programs to be ones that include both diet and exercise.
+A few weeks back, we got the weight loss ball rolling with a how-to-lose-weight post that focused on making your weight loss plan a part of your lifestyle.
+Studies show the most effective weight loss programs are ones that include both diet and exercise.
 The American Council on Exercise confirms this, revealing that 89 percent of the members of the National Weight Control Registry owe their weight loss success stories to using both strategies.

 Importance of Mindset

-We covered it last week, but changing your mindset is so vital for successful weight loss that it bears mentioning again.
+We covered it in the previous post, but changing your mindset is so vital for successful weight loss that it bears mentioning again.
 How about this: don’t ever go on a diet.
 The word has developed a negative association to the point of being equivalent with curse words. (“‘Diet’ is a four letter word!”)
 Instead of calling it a diet, rename it your healthy eating plan.
-While the word “diet” may make you feel deprived, an “eating plan” has a pro-active tone.
+While the word “diet” may make you feel deprived, an “eating plan” has a positive, pro-active tone.
 It’s also important to make a commitment to a lifestyle change.
 Healthy weight loss that lasts requires making healthy choices every day for the rest of your life.

 Don’t Demand Perfection

 Most people know what foods are considered healthy.
 You may have been introduced to the food pyramid in health class, but these days nutritional experts advocate the Healthy Eating Plate.
-For the most part your daily diet should be comprised of the healthy, nutritious foods outlined on the Healthy Eating Plate.
-However, don’t entirely deny yourself the occasional treat, and don’t beat yourself up over slip-ups when they occur.
+For the most part, your daily diet should be comprised of the healthy, nutritious foods outlined on the Healthy Eating Plate.
+However, you shouldn’t entirely deny yourself the occasional treat, and don’t beat yourself up over slip-ups when they occur.
 A helpful way to keep from feeling deprived is to allow yourself a “cheat” day on which to eat small to moderate amounts of the foods you feel you can’t live without.
-Plan what you’ll eat on your cheat day, even write out a menu, just don’t go overboard.
+Plan what you’ll eat on your cheat day, even write out a menu.
+Just don’t go overboard.
 Pigging out on fat and calories even one day a week can undo an entire week’s worth of healthy eating benefits.

 A Few More Tips

-The TargitFit Never Fail Extreme Weight Loss Diet includes loads of tips for accelerating your results by sticking with the eating plan, and it’s free — just fill out the form on the right-hand side of this page.
-It explains how you can estimate portion sizes, how to figure out how much water you should be drinking and gives options for protein, vegetable and carbohydrate choices.
-Some other valuable diet tips include
+The TargitFit Never Fail Extreme Weight Loss Diet includes loads of tips for accelerating your results by sticking with an eating plan, and it’s free — just fill out the form on the right-hand side of this page.
+It explains how you can estimate portion sizes, how to figure out how much water you should be drinking and it gives options for protein, vegetable, and carbohydrate choices.
+On top of that, here are some other valuable diet tips:

 - avoid eating after 6 p.m.